Wo0fle/sq1-img-gen/README.md

 4. Choose which layers to include.
     - You can choose to include any combination of **top**, **bottom**, and **equator** layers (so long as you choose **at least one**).
+        - Sometimes, the image will generate with a different set of layers than the ones you have selected.
+Clicking the "**Reload Image**" button should correct it.

 <br>